demoralizersde/incident-tracker-engine/README.md

 * Automatically send reminders or reports to the assigned owner if incidents remain unresolved beyond a defined threshold.
 * Generate daily summary reports for operational visibility.

+### Configuration / Metadata API

+* Introduce an API to fetch static configuration data such as available services, severities, and status values.
+* This would allow the frontend to dynamically populate dropdowns instead of relying on hardcoded values, improving flexibility and maintainability.

 ### Security & Access Control

 * Add authentication and role-based authorization (Admin / Engineer roles).